Skip to main content

 The one-line gap entry

-Independent Work / Career Break · Remote · Mar 2024 – Nov 2024 Shipped two side projects (links below), completed a six-week distributed-systems course, and contributed to two open-source libraries (links in the projects section).
+Independent Work / Career Break · Remote · Mar 2024 to Nov 2024 Shipped two side projects (links below), completed a six-week distributed-systems course, and contributed to two open-source libraries (links in the projects section).

 This pattern works because it does three things at once: it acknowledges the gap, it controls the framing, and it forces the recruiter's eye to the artifacts you produced during it.
-The dates line up cleanly with the rest of your timeline, so the resume scans without a "wait — what happened here?" pause.
+The dates line up cleanly with the rest of your timeline, so the resume scans without a "wait, what happened here?" pause.

 Use a label that matches what was actually true: